Ujjwal0501/WMP-CS50-Ujjwal0501/README.md

   ![Project file uploaded](loaded.png)

-  4. Use the icon on top left corner of the webpage to go fullscreen.
+  4. Use the icon in top left corner of the editor to go fullscreen.
 Click on the green flag to start the program.